(Redirected from Safeco Field)

 - First RBI: Phil Nevin

-GOOGLE EARTH: View Safeco Field in Google Earth
+GOOGLE EARTH: View T-Mobile Park in Google Earth

-Perhaps Safeco Field's most unique trait is its retractable roof.
-Among ballparks with retractable roofs, only Safeco Field's doesn't completely enclose the stadium.
+Perhaps T-Mobile Park's most unique trait is its retractable roof.
+Among ballparks with retractable roofs, only T-Mobile Park's doesn't completely enclose the stadium.
 So, while fans are protected from the rain, they are still seated in the open air. $1.3 million dollars' worth of public art is scattered throughout the ballpark, including a glass mobile of bats in the main home plate entrance and a display of major league teams' logos made out of license plates and soda cans.

-The San Diego Padres faced the Mariners in the inaugural Safeco Field game on July 15, 1999.
+The San Diego Padres faced the Mariners in the inaugural Safeco Field (as it was then called) game on July 15, 1999.
 Jamie Moyer threw the first pitch - a called strike to Quilvio Veras.
+Interestingly, it was an interleague game - the first time a ballpark had been inaugurated with such a game.
 The Padres' Eric Owens had the first hit, and the Padres won the game 3-2.
 Two days later, the ballpark saw its first home run (the Mariners' Russ Davis), first grand slam (the Mariners' Raul Ibanez), and first Mariners win (9-1).

 The ballpark has hosted playoff series twice, as the Mariners made it as far as the American League Championship Series in 2000 and 2001.
 It also hosted the 2001 All-Star Game, perhaps best remembered for Cal Ripken Jr.'s home run.
 Rafael Palmeiro reached 3,000 career hits with a double off the Mariners' Joel Pineiro at Safeco Field on July 15, 2005.